Car Repair Loans

 3. If we’ve found you a loan, you’ll be redirected to the lender’s website.
 Be sure to carefully read all about the loan you’ve been offered before deciding whether to make a full application.

-4. Should you choose to go ahead, the lender will complete a few further checks, including a hard credit search.
+4. Should you choose to go ahead, the lender will complete a few further checks, including a hard credit search or Open Banking.*

-5. If the lender is happy with the outcome of their checks, you’ll be sent a loan agreement.
-Once the agreement has been signed and returned, and your loan has been approved, the lender will send the funds to your bank account.
+5. If the lender is happy with the outcome of their checks, you’ll be formally offered a loan, and the lender will send the funds to your bank account.

 If I’m approved for a car repair loan, how soon can I get the money?